-Barbara Martin grew up in a California home where big band music was always on the radio.
-Her Dad's good taste in music influenced her for the rest of her life.
-Over the years Barbara became very familiar with lyrics and song titles of standard tunes, and took an interest in composers, arrangements and section work.
-She will be the first to admit she has no talent and can't sing.
-She explains, "I always knew I was a musician in my heart."
+Barbara Martin grew up in a 1960s California home where big band music was always on the radio.
+She sadly passed away in 2020 in Austin, Texas after fulfilling a lifelong passion for the music she loved.
+Her innovative publication business, launched in 1998, connected thousands of fans and musicians through her countless hours of personal involvement and creative writing skills.
+Her father's good taste in music had greatly influenced Barbara, and over the years she became very familiar with lyrics and song titles of many standard tunes.
+She took an interest in composers, arrangements and sectional recording work.
+And Barbara was the first to admit she had no musical talent and couldn't sing, but she passionately explained, "I always knew I was a musician in my heart."

 Her literary career started in junior high school when she authored and announced morning radio spots on the campus PA system.
 She was the Editor of the school yearbook.
 As college electives, Barbara studied music theory and composition and took journalism classes.
 Music and journalism are her life's passions.

 Elvis and Ricky Nelson took the music world by storm.
 Her Dad built a tall mono speaker and surprised her with "Travelin' Man" as the first vinyl he spun.
 In the early '60's Barbara's taste in music branched out to include the "country and western" sound.
 Televised music shows such as Town Hall Party, and The Blackjack Wayne Show caught her attention.
 Bands in sharp western wear were swinging out with steel guitar, drums, guitar, doghouse bass and fiddle.
 During her college years in the Bay Area, Barbara was attracted to local alternative and country-rock bands that were blowing the roof off with steel and fiddle choruses: Asleep at the Wheel, Commander Cody, Elvin Bishop, Dan Hicks and the Hot Licks.